-The Race to Dubai is a season-long competition spanning a minimum of 48 tournaments in 26 countries and all five continents on The 2014 European Tour International Schedule.
+The Race to Dubai is a season-long competition spanning a 49 tournaments in 26 countries and all five continents on The 2014 European Tour International Schedule.

 • The Race to Dubai winner receives The Harry Vardon Trophy (first awarded in 1937), and a seven year European Tour Card exemption.
 The winner of The Race to Dubai will secure Category 1 Membership of The European Tour similar to the winners of The Open Championship, the US Open, the US PGA Championship and the Masters Tournament.
 The Bonus Pool will count as Official Money on the final Race to Dubai standings.